tvheadend/tvheadend-documentation/docs/webui/config_timeshift.md

 <div class="admonition danger">
 <p class="admonition-title">Warning</p>
-<p>Unless you have adequate storage, or monitor use, enabling this option
+<p>Unless you know that you have adequate storage, or you monitor resource
-could cause your system to slow down or crash completely!</p>
+use carefully, enabling this option could cause your system to slow down or crash completely!</p>
 </div>

 **Max.
 Size (MegaBytes)**
 : Specifies the maximum combined size of all timeshift buffers.
-If you specify an unlimited period its highly recommended you specifying a value here.
+If you specify an unlimited period it's highly recommended that you specify a value here.

 **Max.
 RAM Size (MegaBytes)**
 : Specifies the maximum RAM (system memory) size for timeshift buffers.
-  When free RAM buffers are available, they are used instead storage to save the timeshift data.
+  When free RAM buffers are available, they are used in preference to disc storage.

 **Unlimited**
 : If checked, this allows the combined size of all timeshift buffers to